SergeyBiryukov/cases-restrict-access/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress.

 == Changelog ==

+= 0.2 =
+* Case queries only return the cases which the current user has access to
+* Fixed membership check in cases with multiple participants

 = 0.1.2 =
 * Fixed the ability to create new cases